ahmadelgamal/README-Gen-Pro/README.md

-## License
-This project is licensed under the terms of the [MIT](https://opensource.org/licenses/MIT) license.

 ## Features
 1. This is an easy to use Command-Line Iinterface (CLI) app
 1. It uses the `inquirer` module to ask the user a series of questions.
 1. The answers are used to automatically generate a `README.md` file in the same directory/folder where the app is run.
-1. List items can be changed to numbers instead of bullets by changing the '`1. `' on line 76 of `generateMarkdown.js` to '`- `'